 Based on a traditional Vietnamese Bamboo xylophone called a T'rung, the Harmony is made of anodized aluminum tubes arranged horizontally to produce an irresistibly beautiful sound and resonance when struck.
 The Akadinda is a large outdoor marimba xylophone that produces deep sounds and is perfect for improvising and experimenting with music outdoors.

 Harmony – Outdoor Aluminium Chimes

-Staff at the hospital have told us that the music instruments with their calming tones have proved very successful in relaxing the children.
-“Sometimes when the children become upset, angry or agitated they can go outside in the fresh air, play a little music and calm down.
-Because of their mood, you may expect them to cause some damage to the music instruments, but no, they simply pick up the beaters and start playing gently on them.
+Staff at the hospital have told us that the musical instruments with their calming tones have proved very successful in relaxing the children.
+“Sometimes when the children become upset, angry, or agitated they can go outside in the fresh air, play a little music and calm down.
+Because of their mood, you may expect them to cause some damage to the musical instruments, but no, they simply pick up the beaters and start playing gently on them.
 After some time they come in again in a better mood”.